farnooshoa/AdRevenue-Signal/README.md

 | `sec` | SEC EDGAR | 10-Q/10-K filing metadata + doc URLs |
 | `trends` | Google Trends (pytrends) | Search interest for ad-industry keywords |

-## Notes / known limitations (be upfront about these — it shows rigor)

-- **yfinance** typically only exposes ~4-8 quarters of statement history for free; for deeper history you'd need SEC EDGAR full-text data (a good Epic 3 extension: parsing XBRL financial statement data directly).
-- **pytrends** is an unofficial wrapper around Google Trends and can be rate-limited; add retry/backoff if you scale up keyword count.
-- Data quality checks (missing values, restatements, outliers) are intentionally **not** in this epic — that's Epic 2: Data Quality & Governance.

-## Next: Epic 2

-Once this pipeline runs cleanly and the DB is populated, the next step is building automated QA checks and a data lineage doc on top of these same tables.